 Comparability is the degree to which data can be compared over time, region or other domain.

 Over time

 There have been a number of changes to primary school assessment over time which can make comparisons over time difficult.
-These changes are listed in annex F. Please refer to the previous quality and methodology document for advice on comparisons over time.
+These changes are listed in annex E.